• Skip to main content

 • Wash and dry okra on a towel.
 Chop off the end and cut the okra in small pieces.

-• Dry roast okra in a pan on medium heat with constant stirring so the sticky threads burns for 5-7 minutes.
-We needs the okra to be slightly soft and half cooked.
+• Dry roast okra in a pan on medium heat with constant stirring so the sticky threads burn for 5-7 minutes.
+We need the okra to be slightly soft and half cooked.
 Set aside.
+Watch video.

 • Simultaneously, heat oil in a seperate pan and fry garlic, fenugreek and cumin until lightly golden.
 Add the remaining ingredients in spices list.
 Give it all a stir and fry for few second.

-• Now, add chooped onion and fry until onion are translucent and soft.
+• Now, add chopped onion and fry until the onions are translucent and soft.

 • Then add the tomatoes, tamarind pulp and sugar.
 Cover and cook until gravy is thick and oil separates on the sides of the pan.

-• Next add the roasted okra in the onion tomato gravy and mix well.
-And cook for 5-7 minutes without covering the lid.
-Add the slitted green chillies.
+• Next, add the roasted okra to the onion-tomato gravy and mix well.
+And cook for 5-7 minutes covering the lid until Okra is throughly cooked.
+Add the slitted green chilies.

 • Yummy Okra (bhindi ) is ready.